Celebration and Social Change at Rizal Park

 ATD in the Philippines

 ATD’s mission in the Philippines began in 1987.
-Presently, the team, with the support of community facilitators and ATD friends, works closely with communities of people living in extreme poverty, particularly those in Manila North Cemetery.
-This is where some of the ATD programs are conducted to strengthen the community.
+Presently, the team, with the support of community facilitators and ATD friends, works closely with marginalized communities particularly those in Manila North Cemetery, conducting programs geared towards to strengthening the community.

-Ang Galing which means “Awesome” in Filipino, is one of the programs conducted in the cemetery together with volunteers and long-term friends of ATD.
-This program is held three Saturdays every month during the school year to help children with their basic reading and writing skills.
-More than that, the program also aims at building confidence in the children who have major difficulties at school and to develop a good relationship with reading and learning.
+Ang Galing which means “Awesome” in Filipino, is a program organized in the cemetery with volunteers and long-term friends of ATD.
+This program, held three Saturdays each month during the school year, is designed to help children with their basic reading and writing skills.
+Moreover, the program aims to build confidence in children who have major difficulties at school and assist them in developing an interest in reading and learning.

-The other program the ATD conducts in the Manila North Cemetery, is a savings program called, Sulong, which translates to “let’s move forward”.
-This initiative was set up to encourage those living in poverty to save a small sum of money each week with no paper or minimum amount required.
-Participants put money aside for medical or school expenses, baptism celebrations or emergency expenses.
+Sulong which translates to “let’s move forward” is another program ATD coordinates in the Manila North Cemetery.
+Established to encourage those living in poverty to save a small sum of money each week (with no paper or minimum amount required), participants put money aside for medical or school expenses, baptism celebrations, or emergencies.

-They try to ensure the involvement of the community members in the running of these programs, thus, allowing the programs to become a part of the community.
+Ensuring the involvement of community members in the running of these programs allows the programs to become a part of the community.

 All Hands on Deck

-The ATD forum committee, comprising of ATD Volunteer Corps members, community facilitators and friends, was established to oversee the organization of October 17 in collaboration with the National Anti-Poverty Commission (NAPC).
+In collaboration with the National Anti-Poverty Commission (NAPC), the ATD Forum Committee comprises ATD Volunteer Corps members, community facilitators, and friends, and was established to oversee the organization of October 17.

-The NAPC was formed as part of the Philippines’ “Social Reform and Poverty Alleviation Act” and is dedicated to the eradication of poverty in the Philippines through poverty advocacy and overseeing various anti-poverty efforts.
-In preparation for October 17, the forum committee started in June with regular meetings with the NAPC Policy and Planning Service team.
+The NAPC was formed as part of the Philippines’ “Social Reform and Poverty Alleviation Act” and is dedicated to the eradication of poverty in the Philippines through poverty advocacy oversight of various anti-poverty efforts.
+To prepare for October 17, the Forum Committee began regular meetings with the NAPC Policy and Planning Service team in June.
+Over 1,100 participants from ATD members, NGOs, government agencies, and other members of the community took part in the commemoration at Rizal Park.
+Performances, prayers, activities, and workshops marked the day.

-The workshops, which followed the theme of the day, “Decent Work and Social Protection for All”, were organized by the partners of NAPC who offered national ID registration services and birth certificate inquires.
-Alongside these services, workshops on basic hair-cutting training, candle and soap-making, and cooking demonstration were held, providing the participants with applicable skills to allow them to find work or even set up small businesses.
+The workshops, which followed the 2023 theme, “Decent Work and Social Protection for All”, were organized by NAPC partners who offered national ID registration services and responded to birth certificate inquiries.
+Alongside these services, workshops were conducted on basic hair-cutting training, candle and soap-making, and cooking demonstrations; providing the participants with applicable skills to allow them to find work or even set up small businesses.

-There were also several ATD community partners who played an active role in the performances and activities of the day.
-In particular, there were music performances and prayers from Minstrels Rhythm of Hope, ISKCON Manila Philippines and OPM: 13.
-In the afternoon, both Minstrels Rhythm of Hope and Waldorf School of Manila offered workshops for the children.
+Several ATD community partners also played an active role in the day’s performances and activities.
+Notably, there were music performances and prayers from Minstrels Rhythm of Hope, ISKCON Manila Philippines and OPM: 13.
+In the afternoon, both Minstrels Rhythm of Hope and the Waldorf School of Manila offered workshops for the children.

-The other highlight of the festivities was a wreath laying ceremony on the commemorative stone in Rizal Park.
+The other highlight of the festivities was a wreath-laying ceremony at the commemorative stone in Rizal Park.
 This was carried out by Ate Jackielyn and her family on behalf of all the families living in poverty.

 Wreath laying ceremony at Rizal Park